How To Potty Train A Puppy

 The secrets of successful outdoor toilet trips

 Not wanting to pee outside is a common toilet training puppy problem and one we look at in more detail in this article.
 Keeping your puppy company is the key.
-You need to go outside with your puppy and wait there with him until he has done a wee.
+You need to go outside with your puppy and wait there with him until he has emptied his bladder.

-This may take longer than you would like, and you probably have better things to do than stand in your yard while your puppy chases butterflies or plays with your shoe laces.
-But stay outside you must, until he has done that wee.
+This may take longer than you would like, and I am sure you have better things to do than stand in your yard while your puppy chases butterflies or plays with your shoe laces.
+But stay outside you should, until he has done what he needs to do.

 Coming Indoors Early

 If you must come indoors before your puppy has relieved himself, you need to supervise him very closely.
-Hold him in your arms – or put him in a small crate for a few minutes – before going back out to try again.
+Hold him in your arms – or put him in a small crate* (paid link)for a few minutes – before going back out to try again.

 Don’t worry, you won’t still be doing this in four years time.
 It is a new puppy problem, and it will pass.
 And if you teach your puppy to pee on command, it will pass even quicker!